-Note: Capital costs represent costs of equipment only.
+Lazard and Enovation Partners estimates.
+Capital costs represent costs of equipment only.
 This excludes augmentation costs that represent the energy storage capacity required to maintain the full usable energy storage capacity (MWh) over the life of the unit.
 These augmentation costs vary due to different usage profiles and lifespans.
-Capital cost units are the total investment divided by the greater of solar PV nameplate capacity or low-end battery capacity.
-This excludes considerations for additional value provided by avoiding curtailment on the solar PV component of the system (where applicable).

-This study has been operated by Lazard purposes end, and it is not intered to be, and should not be construed as, financial or other advice.
-No part of this material may be copied, photocopied or duplicated in any form by any means or redistributed without the prior consent of Lazard.
+Capital costs units are the total investment divided by the greater of solar PV (MWh) over the life of the unit.
+These augmentation costs vary due to different usage profiles and lifespans.
+Capital cost units are the total investment divided by the greater of solar PV mameplate capacity or low-end battery capacity.
+This excludes considerations for additional value provided by lazerd for general informational process end, and it is not lifered to be construed as, financial or ether advice.
+No pert of this material may be copied, photocopied or duplicated in any form by any means or redistributed without the prior consent of Lazard.
+Note: